Making an application to an NREC for review of a research proposal

 Who should apply to an NREC?

-NRECs have the remit to review applications for research proposals in specifically defined areas: currently these are limited to clinical trials of investigational medicinal products and clinical investigations of medical devices.
+NRECs have the remit to review applications for research proposals in specifically defined areas: currently these are limited to clinical trials of investigational medicinal products, clinical investigations of medical devices and performance studies of in vitro diagnostic medical devices.
 Further NRECs will be established in additional health research areas over time.

 If you are planning to carry out research in Ireland in an area under an NREC’s remit, you should submit your application to the NREC in question.
 For all other research studies, you should apply for ethics approval through your local or institutional REC.